Visitor Monitoring

 From East to West and North to South, we all have small game to hunt and we love doing it.
 It's exciting, challenging, rewarding, and produces tasty rewards to boot.
 Small game hunting has a lot to offer the traditional bowhunter.
 Not the least of which is plenty of action!

-After kicking around the best way to present the different heads, we've decided to feature each one and discuss them individually.
-This way you'll be able to get a feel for each product rather than the specific category it falls into.
+After kicking around the best way to present the different heads, we’ve decided to feature a selection of some of the most popular small game heads and discuss them individually.
+This way you’ll be able to get a good feel for different styles of small game blunts available.

-The Magnus Blunt features a removable bleeder blade for a powerful shock & hemorrhage option.
+The Hammer™ Blunt features Scalped edges and recessed ballistic point for a powerful shock and hemorrhage option.

 Snaro Bird Points

 What an attention-getter!
 This is one popular head, probably because of the four loops of wire on a steel blunt.
 This head has advantages and disadvantages.
-They're heavy (220-280 grains) and wind resistant so they slow down your arrow.
+They’re heavy (200-300 grains) and wind resistant so they slow down your arrow.
 This makes hitting moving game, especially at longer distances, more difficult.
-When you se the big loops you think, "Hey, I'll still get my animal or bird even if I'm off a little."
+When you see the big loops you think, “Hey, I’ll still get my animal or bird even if I’m off a little.”
 But the truth of the matter is, if you miss, this head is not going to get you rabbits and squirrels.
 You need a lot of power behind this head to take advantage of the wire loops.
-If you don't have the power, you may hit your target with the loops but you won't have enough power to kill them.
-We think the best use of these is on birds, and then specifically when you're aiming for the head.
+If you don’t have the power, you may hit your target with the loops but you won’t have enough power to kill them.
+We think the best use of these is on birds, and then specifically when you’re aiming for the head.
 In that situation, a near miss will result in a bird in the hand more often than not.
-When the wires connect on the head or neck of a bird, they're very effective.
-Snaro Bird Points come in two sizes, a 3" diameter and a 6" diameter, screw-in only.
+When the wires connect on the head or neck of a bird, they’re very effective.
+Snaro Bird Points come in three wingspans; 2″ (200 grains), 3″ (250 grains), and a 6″ (300 grains).
+Offered in screw-in only.

 Snaro Bird Points are most effective against birds.